Jon A. Jensen: Military career

 Jensen enlisted into the Iowa Army National Guard as a Private (PV1) combat medic in November 1982.
 He served for six and a half years and reached the rank of Staff Sergeant before attending the Army's Officer Candidate School, and received his commission upon graduation in 1989.
 As a second lieutenant, he was assigned to the 1st Battalion of the 168th Infantry Regiment of the 34th Infantry Division.
 He was deployed to Kuwait in 2001, Stabilization Force in Bosnia and Herzegovina in 2003 as a major and Iraq in 2007 as a lieutenant colonel and in 2009 as colonel for a second deployment to Iraq.
+Jensen was appointed as the 31st Adjutant General of Minnesota by the Governor of Minnesota Mark Dayton on November 1, 2017, he was succeeded by Major General Shawn P. Manke as Adjutant General in 2020.

 Personal life

 Jensen is married to Cindy A. Schmid, with whom he is the father of three children.